gibbonCode/GIBBON/CONTRIBUTING.md

 This will "publish" the documentation in the form of HTML files in the `GIBBON/docs/html` folder.
 The content there will then be automatically added to, and rendered on, the website when the website is updated.

 ## Testing

+New code should define well-structured [unit tests](https://www.mathworks.com/help/matlab/matlab_prog/ways-to-write-unit-tests.html), stored in the `tests` directory and labeled `TEST_functionName.m`.
+These will be picked up by our CI pipeline and run on a remote GitHub runner, so make sure to keep your tests small and portable.

+If you are new to unit tests, the examples `functionTestTemplate` and `ClassTestTemplate` might be a good starting point.

-For the moment the DEMO_ and HELP_ files may serves as a test suite.
+Unfortunately, the bulk of the code does not yet have structured tests.
+The `DEMO_*` and `HELP_*` files may serve as a more extensive test suite.
 The `testGibbon` function can be used to run (and "publish" HTML if needed) these tests/demos automatically.

 ## Pull requests
 - Try not to pollute your pull request with unintended changes – keep them simple and small.
 If possible, squash your commits.